Colorful Vector Balancing: Reducing to Dimension Many Families

 \section{Reducing to Dimension Many Families}

-Using the method of linear dependencies, we first prove that the number of the families can be reduced from $n$ to at most $d$, moreover, the total number of vectors can also be bounded from above.
-This approach is not new; in fact, it dates back to the classical work of Shapley and Folkman, and Starr in the 1960's~\cite{starr1969quasi}.
+Using the method of linear dependencies, we first prove that the number of families can be reduced from $n$ to at most $d$, moreover, the total number of vectors can also be bounded from above.
+This approach dates back to the classical work of Shapley and Folkman, and Starr in the 1960's~\cite{starr1969quasi}.
 Several applications of the method are well surveyed by Bárány~\cite{Ba10}.

 We start with some terminology.
 Vectors in $\R^d$ will be written as $x = (x^{(1)}, \ldots, x^{(d)}) \in \R^d$ and will be understood as column vectors.

 As usual, $\{e_1, \ldots, e_d\}$ stands for the standard orthonormal basis of $\R^d$.
 We denote the standard $(m-1)$-dimensional simplex represented in $\R^m$ by In this paper, a convex polytope means a non-empty, bounded intersection of finitely many closed halfspaces (without any requirement on its interior).